wangxiaomo/brownant/README.md

 Brown Ant
 =========

-Brown Ant is a crawling framework.
+Brown Ant is a crawling anti-framework.